Demi-urge/menace_sandbox/docs/implementation_pipeline.md

 - **Handoff failure** – network errors when contacting Stage 4 cause retries.
 After two failed attempts the pipeline aborts.
 - **IPO plan failure** – if `IPOBot.generate_plan` raises an exception twice, the run stops.
 - **Research failure** – problems while invoking the researcher are logged and cause the pipeline to raise.
-- **Build failure** – the developer bot may fail to generate code (e.g. due to OpenAI errors) leading to a runtime error.
+- **Build failure** – the developer bot may fail to generate code, leading to a runtime error.
 - **Test failure** – if `pytest` fails for a generated repository the pipeline raises an error and logs the output.

 ## Usage